[F12] Recursos - Jubilación flexible

 What is flexible retirement?

 First of all, let’s take a closer look at the definition of flexible retirement.
-It occurs when someone is fully retired and wishes to combine their retirement pension with a part-time contract.
-In other words, they go back to working as usual, back to the employment status they had left.
-However, the working hours must be between 50% and 75% of the normal hours for that job.
+This is a type of retirement that applies when someone has fully retired but wants to combine their pension with a part-time job.
+In other words, they return to the labour market, but with reduced working hours of between 25% and 50%.

 Who can apply for flexible retirement?